Senior Center will remain closed through the weekend due to weather conditions.

 Free Monthly Movie is usually held the third Monday of each month.
 Popcorn and refreshments are served.

-Join "TNT"(Travelin' N Texas) to discover the exciting places Carrollton and the State of Texas have to offer.
+Join "SOT"(Seniors on Tour) to discover the exciting places Carrollton and the State of Texas have to offer.
 Outings always include much laughter, a stop for lunch and occasionally an overnight stay.
+Trips are always escorted by a Senior Center staff member.

 Travel with the "Lunch Bunch" for outings to a new restaurant the second Friday each month for only $3 plus your meal.